ranjan0369/Sentiment-Analysis/README.md

 - Removing the HTML tags if any
 - Removing special characters in the text
 - Converting all the characters in lowercase
-- Removing stop words that that do not contribute in sentiment like a, the, for, and, is and so on.
+- Removing stop words that that do not contribute in sentiment like *a, the, for, and, is*.
 - Lemmatizing/Stemming i.e. reducing the words in their root form like surprising to surprise

 ---